shikaruki/Hactoberfest2021/README.md

 * When the **Hacktoberfest20** comes to an end, I will be distributing some free Open Source **t-shirts** to a few contributors
 <h1 align=center> Hacktoberfest2021 </h1>

  Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt.
+Complete the 2021 challenge and earn a limited edition T-shirt or plant a tree in your name!
-📢 Register Yourself for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.
+📢 Register Yourself for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥 or plant a tree in your name.

 ## What's in it for you?
 - Say hello to everyone in the discussion and tell us about your skills and experiences